swarsop/data_bootcamp_final_project/README.md

 I acknowledge that afailure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

 # Project Description
+This project will explore how pricing differs across Airbnbs and the influences it has on demand.
+We will also explore the seasonal pattern of airbnb prices in New York and the effects it has on travel.
+As an example, in New York City, Airbnb prices across different neighbourhood groups such as Manhattan, Brooklyn, Queens, Staten Island, and the Bronx might differ.
+We can look at how pricing is varies across these different neighbourhood groups in terms of the number of the listings available and property type available.